apache/jackrabbit-filevault/src/site/markdown/filter.md

 importing content. the following values are possible:

 1. `replace` : This is the normal behavior.
 Existing content is replaced completely by the imported content, i.e. is overridden or deleted accordingly.
 1. `merge` : Existing content is not modified, i.e. only new content is added and none is deleted or modified.
+Deprecated, as not handled consistently, use `merge_properties` instead.
+1. `merge_properties`: Existing content is not modified, i.e. only new content is added and none is deleted or modified.
 1. `update` : Existing content is updated, new content is added and none is deleted.
+Deprecated, as not handled consistently, use `update_properties` instead.
+1. `update_properties`: Existing content is updated, new content is added and none is deleted.

 For a more detailed description of the import mode, see [here](importmode.html).